Can You Compost Avocado Skin? A Comprehensive Guide

 Managing Pests and Odors

-Composting avocado skins can attract pests and create unpleasant odors in your compost pile or bin.
+Composting avocado skins can attract pests and create unpleasant odours in your compost pile or bin.

 To manage pests, make sure to bury avocado scraps beneath at least 8 inches of other organic matter within the pile.
 This will help deter pests and maintain a tidy appearance in your composter or garden bed.

-To reduce odors, ensure that your compost pile is properly balanced with a mixture of “green” and “brown” materials.
+To reduce odours, ensure that your compost pile is properly balanced with a mixture of “green” and “brown” materials.

 Ensuring Proper Moisture and Aeration